-You can also claim for a young person aged 16 to 20 provided they are in full time education (see below) or on an approved training course (see page 15).
+You can also claim for a young person aged 16 to 20 provided they are in full time education (see below) or on an approved training course (see the notes on page 15).
 You can claim Child Tax Credit until a young person's 20th birthday, providing they do not leave full time education or end their training course before that date.

-You can also receive Child Tax Credit for a further 20 weeks after a young person leaves full time education, provided they have registered for work or training with the Careers Service, Connexions Service or equivalent (see below), and are still under 18.
+You can also receive Child Tax Credit for a further 20 weeks after a young person leaves full time education, provided they have registered for work or training with a careers service, the Connexions Service or equivalent (see below), and are still under 18.